ttu/json-flatfile-datastore/README.md

 // After addition: userNoId["id"] == "hello7"
 ```

-If collection is empty and the type of the id-field is number, then first id will be `0`.
-If type is string then first id will be `"0"`.
+For an empty collection, if the `id`-field's type is a number, the first id will be `0`.
+If the type is a string, the first id will be `"0"`.

 #### Replace

-`ReplaceOne` and `ReplaceOneAsync` will replace the first item that matches the filter or provided id-value matches the defined id-field.
-Method will return true if item(s) found with the filter.
+`ReplaceOne` and `ReplaceOneAsync` will replace the first item that matches the filter or the provided id-value that matches the defined id-field.
+The method returns true if item(s) are found that match the filter.

 ```csharp
 // Sync and dynamic